Haerts (album): Promotion

 Haerts embarked on a small promotional tour around North America in mid-2014.
-They performed already released music from their first EP Hemiplagia, and unreleased music from their then-upcoming debut album.
+They performed already-released music from their first EP Hemiplagia, and unreleased music from their then-upcoming debut album.
 On September 2, 2014, the band released the first single from their album, "Giving Up", with an accompanying music video on October 30, 2014.

-The band has embarked on a US tour hitting New York City, Los Angeles, Washington, D.C., Philadelphia, San Francisco, and several other cities, starting on November 7 until December 20, 2014.
+The band embarked on a US tour hitting New York City, Los Angeles, Washington, D.C., Philadelphia, San Francisco, and several other cities, from November 7 to December 20, 2014.